DIT168-V2V-responsibles/v2v-protocol/README.md

 |   13  | 240-249 |

 The Announce Presence messages between the groups will be broadcast to an OD4 session with CID **250**.

+### 6. NTP
+In order for a vehicle to send a meaningful timestamp to other vehicles, [time.google.com](https://developers.google.com/time/) shall be used as the NTP server for all vehicles.